Why Am I Always Tight? Stress, Muscle Tightness and What Actually Helps

 2. Sitting and postural strain

-Long periods of sitting can create stiffness through the hips, back, and shoulders.
+Long periods of sitting can create stiffness in the hips, back, and shoulders.

 Even if you exercise, this daily load can still build up in the body.